 The settlement, agreed to in 1997, requires the government to provide certain housing and nutritional requirements to immigrant children.
 It also mandates the release of those children to relatives or other known family friends within a timely manner.

-The DHS proposal seeks to “enable the U.S. Government to seek termination of the (Flores agreement) and litigation concerning its enforcement.
+The Department of Homeland Secuirty proposal seeks to “enable the U.S. Government to seek termination of the (Flores agreement) and litigation concerning its enforcement.
 Through this rule, ICE will create a pathway to ensure the humane detention of family units while satisfying the goals of the FSA,” an abstract of the rule reads.
 The second proposal aims at codifying parts of the Flores agreement into law.

 The Washington Post recently obtained a draft detailing the administration’s plans to replace Flores.
 Based on that story, the new provisions may include removing restrictions on family detention and eliminating licensing requirements, said Heidi Altman, director of policy at the National Immigrant Justice Center.

-DHS officials declined to comment on Friday.
-In a statement, an HHS spokesperson said the agency’s proposal would “implement the substance of its current policies to provide care for unaccompanied alien children, consistent with court orders and the laws passed by Congress.”
+Homeland security officials declined to comment Friday.
+In a statement, a spokesman said the agency’s proposal would “implement the substance of its current policies to provide care for unaccompanied alien children, consistent with court orders and the laws passed by Congress.”

 It’s unclear when the regulations would become official.
 The two rules will be published in the Federal Register for a comment period before they are finalized by the agencies.